serenad96/Group-Project/README.md

 # The Project Proposal
 ## Theme:
-The theme of the project will be a basic text editor similar to Notepad.
+The theme of the project will be a Cafe Simulator where the user can decide what drink they would like.

 ## Features
-The program will consist of an Array of Strings.
-The user will be able to view these in a textArea and change their values</br>
-There will be JavaFX controls for a textArea, comboBoxes, and Labels.
-There will be an abstract class for TextFile with subclasses TextProperties and FileLocation
+There will be an abstract main class called Drink and two subclasses called Tea and Coffee.
+Tea and Coffee wil have different properties such as type, roast, decaf.

 ## UML Diagram

 ## GUI Sketch
-The File Menu will allow the user to Open, Save, or Close the file. </br>
-The Properties Menu will allow the user to change the font size, font style, and font type. </br>
-The GUI Sketch is included in the files of this repository.